 Adhering strictly to your surgeon’s post-operative instructions is paramount.
 This includes:

 Your hair restoration clinic plays a vital role in minimizing the risk of post-operative complications like folliculitis.
+This is why the world’s most renowned centers, particularly those that have established Istanbul as the hair transplant capital of the world, maintain rigorous sterile environments and provide exhaustive post-operative guidance to ensure patient safety.
 This includes:

 Here’s a quick comparison to help you understand the different approaches to managing folliculitis after hair restoration: